5 rules of thumb for a successful collaboration with working students

 2. Provide information and training at the start

-Make sure that you put a lot of effort in the job induction offered to your working students.
-Provide adequate information and appropriate training on the risks, safety regulations and procedures in case of emergency and danger.
-An Employee Information Booklet or checklist where everything is formally listed on paper can be very useful.
+Make sure to devote ample attention to the reception and orientation of your working students.
+Provide sufficient information and appropriate training on the risks, safety rules and procedures in case of emergencies and hazards.
+A welcome brochure or checklist in which everything is written down formally on paper can be very useful.

 3. Ask experts about possible prevention measures

-Accidents may be avoided by implementing prevention measures.
-Get advice from the Committee for Prevention and Protection at Work (CPPW/CPBW) and/or the prevention advisor.
-They have the necessary expertise and can certainly help you, even in determining whether a health check is required.
-In addition, provide the student with the necessary protective work clothing and personal protective equipment.
+Prevention measures can prevent accidents.
+Get advice from the Committee for Prevention and Protection at Work and/or prevention officer.
+They have the necessary expertise and chances are they can help, also in considering whether a health assessment is needed.
+Also make sure to provide the necessary protective work clothing and personal protective equipment.

 4. Don’t give students tasks that are too difficult